 Adequate staffing for the Office of Municipal Investigations, as it relates to the requirements of the consent decree, is relatively easy to define: the Office is adequately staffed when the number of completed cases equals the number of cases received by the Office, over a protracted period of time.
 During the last eight quarters, the ratio of complaints cleared to complaints received has never exceeded 75 percent.
-While additional personnel were added to the OMI complement during the eighth quarter, yielding a total of nine investigators assigned to police cases, the Office continued to run a backlog of cases for this quarter.
-While the Office completed and forwarded to the auditor for review a total of 12 investigations the office received an additional 42 complaints during the eighth quarter, adding an additional 31 cases to the backlog of 463 cases currently pending.
+While additional personnel were added to the OMI complement during the ninth quarter, the Office continued to run a backlog of cases for this quarter.
+While the Office completed and forwarded to the auditor for review a total of 31 investigations the office received 74 complaints during the ninth quarter, adding an additional 43 cases to the backlog of cases currently pending.